EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Electric Radiators

 Electric radiators are a great choice if you are looking for an energy saving heating solution.
-They allow you to target specific rooms in your home, which means that there is no energy being wasted in an unused room.
-These are a great option for commonly used rooms such as living rooms and bedrooms.
+They allow you to target specific rooms in your home, which means that no energy is being wasted in an unused room.
+These are a great option for commonly used rooms, such as living rooms and bedrooms.

 Top Radiator Materials

-• Stainless Steel - Is a long lasting material with anti rust and anti corrosion properties.
+- Stainless Steel - A long lasting material with anti-rust and anti-corrosion properties.